 Other artists commissioned along the coast include:

 England’s Creative Coast encompasses a whole cultural travel experience.
-Through the world’s first art Geotour, you will be able to game as you move through the landscape, discovering the commissioned artworks, finding hidden gems and geocaches created by the communities that live there in these coastal towns through a digital treasure trail that extends into the surrounding landscape.
+Through the world’s first art GeoTour, you will be able to game as you move through the landscape, discovering the commissioned artworks, finding hidden gems and geocaches created by the communities that live there in these coastal towns through a digital treasure trail that extends into the surrounding landscape.

 To plan your trip to see these time-limited artworks you can curate your own journey using the England’s Creative Coast itinerary website at www.englandscreativecoast.com and find further cultural adventures.

 England’s Creative Coast is led by Turner Contemporary and Visit Kent and aims to inspire visitors to the region.